kragen/derctuo/transaction-per-call.md

 have at the time.)

 Worker nodes can maintain a local cache of cached values for global mutable variables.
-It's okay if the items in the cache get outdated, because the master will reject the commit message for any transaction that has read an outdated value from such a cache — all that's lost is the CPU time wasted doing work that now must be retried.
+It’s okay if the items in the cache get outdated, because the master will reject the commit message for any transaction that has read an outdated value from such a cache — all that’s lost is the CPU time wasted doing work that now must be retried.
 The system would still work properly, though inefficiently, if such rejected commits were the only way to learn about outdated cached values, but a